Suns' Booker replaces Lakers' Davis in NBA All-Star Game

 NBA Commissioner Adam Silver choose Booker to take Davis' spot a day after Booker was snubbed by the league's head coaches for a reserve spot in the March 7 game in Atlanta.

+“The situation at the time was a bit weird for us when Devin didn't get the call, but we're grateful for what has transpired over the last few hours and we're just happy for Book,” Williams said.

+After Booker was snubbed Tuesday night, there was a chorus of disbelief from some of the league's top players, including LeBron James.

 “Devin Booker is the most disrespected player in our league!!!
-Simple as that,” Lakers star LeBron James tweeted after Booker was left out Tuesday.
+Simple as that,” the Lakers star tweeted.

 Davis, voted in as a reserve, is sidelined by a strained right calf.

-Booker received his second straight All-Star selection, both as an injury replacement.
+Booker has received both of his All-Star selections as an injury replacement.
 He's averaging 24.7 points, 4.3 assists, 3.8 rebounds and shooting a career-high 50.1% from the field.

 Booker and fellow All-Star Chris Paul have helped Phoenix to a 20-10 record, fourth-best in the NBA.
 The Suns last had two All-Stars in 2009-10 with Steve Nash and Amare Stoudemire.